ckingdon95/City-HEAT/Data/README.md

 `Data` folder contains all inputs used in the paper for Baltimore.
-Users need to prepare these datasets for the city of thier interests.
+Users need to prepare these datasets for the city of their interests.

 1. `District.txt` contains information for 11 Planning Districts in Baltimore City, each column means: